The Mountain (Gorillaz album): Release

-On 17 September, the band premiered the song "Damascus" at Brian Eno's Together for Palestine concert at Wembley Arena in London alongside Omar Souleyman and Yasiin Bey.
+On 17 September, the band premiered the song "Damascus" at Brian Eno's Together for Palestine concert at Wembley Arena in London alongside Omar Souleyman and Yasiin Bey, where Bey also recited the English translation of Imam Muhammad b.
+Nāsir al-Darʿī's The Prayer of the Oppressed.
 On 8 October, the band released "The Manifesto" as the second single.
 On 6 November, the band released "The God of Lying" as the third single.
+On 2 December, an additional "House of Kong" exhibition in Los Angeles was announced, alongside two shows of the full album at the Hollywood Palladium in February 2026.
+On 12 December, "Damascus" was released as the album's fourth single.
+On the same day, Gorillaz announced that The Mountain would now be released earlier, on 27 February 2026.